smart-edge-open/specs/doc/architecture.md

 - **DNS service**: Support DNS resolution and forwarding services for the application deployed on the edge compute.
 DNS server is implemented based on Go DNS library.
 DNS service supports resolving DNS requests from User Equipment (UE) and Applications on the edge cloud.
 - **Edge Node Virtualization infrastructure**: Receive commands from the controller/NFV infrastructure managers to start and stop Applications.
 This functionality is implemented in the EVA (Edge virtualization Agent) microservice and is implemented in Go lang.
 - **Edge application traffic policy**: Interface to set traffic policy for application deployed on the Edge Node.
 This functionality is implemented in the EDA (Edge Dataplane Agent) microservice and is implemented in Go lang.
 - **Dataplane Service**: Steers traffic towards applications running on the Edge Node or the Local Break-out Port.

+  <b>OVN/OVS-DPDK</b>
+  - The primary dataplane that is supported in native mode is OVN/OVS-DPDK.
+  - OVN manages the IP address allocated to the applications
+  - In this mode both north-south and east-west traffic is supported by OVS-DPDK.
+  - vEth pair is used as interface for container and vitrio for VMs

+  <b>NTS</b>
+  - As a secondary option specifically targeted at S1u deployment NTS is supported.
+  - When NTS is used as Dataplane OVS-DPDK can be used as inter-app service.
   - Utilizing the Data Plane NTS (Network Transport Service), which runs on every Edge Node.
 It is implemented in C lang using DPDK for high performance IO.
 This is the recommended dataplane when incoming and outgoing flows is mix of pure IP + S1u (GTPu).
     - Provide Reference ACL based Application specific packet tuple filtering
     - Provide reference GTPU base packet learning for S1 deployment